curtisbear23/example-repository/README.md

 # example-repository
 This is an example repository.
-Please ignore!
+Please ignore it!